 Generous supporters like you!
 The majority of our operating funds come from individual and corporate donors.
 While we have a suggested family donation of $10 per night, this fee is often waived and only covers a fraction of our operating costs.

-The local McDonald’s franchisees and McDonald’s Corporation are the largest, single donor who supports RMHC-CNI through in-restaurant fundraisers such as the RMHC Donation Box Program, Cookies that Care and the Make Every Happy Meal Count programs.
+The local McDonald’s franchisees and McDonald’s Corporation are the largest, single donor who supports RMHC-CNI through in-restaurant fundraisers such as the RMHC Donation Box Program, the Happy Meal Program, Give a Little Love promotion and RMHC’s National Fundraiser.

 All Ronald McDonald Houses throughout the world share a common purpose to provide a ‘home away from home’ for families of hospitalized children.
 However, each one has a unique design, size, and character, depending on the needs of the hospital(s) and communities they serve.